Concrete Is Ripped Up Along Lakefront Ledge On Near North Side, Endangering Runners And Cyclists; Who Is Supposed To Fix It?

 CHICAGO (CBS) — A huge hazard has developed along the lakefront that runners and bicyclists might not see coming.

 Chunks of concrete are torn out of the popular Lakefront Trail, leaving metal rebar exposed.
-CBS 2 Political Investigator Dana Kozlov pushed for answers Wednesday about who is supposed to be repairing it.READ MORE: Non-CPS Employees Scrambling To Find Second Doses After City Says They Were Wrongfully Given COVID-19 Vaccine By Vendor
+CBS 2 Political Investigator Dana Kozlov pushed for answers Wednesday about who is supposed to be repairing it.READ MORE: Over 15,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 After hours of calls and emails to various city departments, Kozlov did confirm the area where the damage was found – the Lakefront Ledge south of North Avenue Beach on the Near North Side – is the responsibility of the Chicago Park District.